 How to conduct an effective route threat assessment

-Before you deploy your security team on the ground there’s a process of risk management that must be carried out.
+Ahead of any corporate travel, mission or deployment, there’s a process of risk management that must be carried out.
 It’s usually the responsibility of the security team leader to highlight the mission and the proposed routes to the intelligence analyst, or person conducting the assessment.
 Your intelligence analyst will then review historical incidents, as well as gather more data on the areas featured in the mission brief if required.

 An effective Route Threat Assessment will usually consist of the following: